For advisories, timing restrictions and closures for this and other areas, visit:

 - Helicopters are not permitted to land on a lake or within 200 metres (219 yards) of the lakeshore.

-Off-highway vehicles (OHV) permitted only on designated trails with the following weight and width restrictions, and date and trail restrictions:
+Off-highway vehicles (OHV) permitted only on designated trails with the following weight and width restrictions:

 - maximum weight of 590 kilograms (1,300 pounds)